- Across the borders: How NHS Scotland is taking the lead in the race to net zero

 Daniels Healthcare has already developed, tested and launched the SHARPSGUARD® eco sharps & anatomical ranges made from at least 40% PCR, the SHARPSGUARD® eco pharmi range made from 100% PCR and the WIVA™ Infinity Series made from PCR.

-In addition, the SHARPSGUARD® brackets are made from 100% recycled materials, with plans in place to work through the entire product range and innovate them to be manufactured from as much recycled materials as possible.
+In addition, there are plans in place to work through the entire product range and innovate them to be manufactured from as much recycled materials as possible.